-1. Any person who wilfully forges, falsifies, suppresses or removes a call-up order, mobilisation order or marching order, or instructions intended for those obliged to perform military service, and any person who makes use of such a forged or falsified order or instruction, is liable to a custodial sentence or to a monetary penalty.

-2. If the person concerned acts through negligence, the penalty is a custodial sentence not exceeding three years or a monetary penalty.
+- 1. Any person who wilfully forges, falsifies, suppresses or removes a call-up order, mobilisation order or marching order, or instructions intended for those obliged to perform military service, and any person who makes use of such a forged or falsified order or in- - any person who makes use of such a forged or falsified order or instruction, - is liable to a custodial sentence or to a monetary penalty. - 2.
+If the person concerned acts through negligence, the penalty is a custodial sentence not exceeding three years or a monetary penalty.